egawata/Google-CloudTasks/README.md

 ## AUTHENTICATION

-A service account with appropriate permissions/roles is required.
+A service account with appropriate roles is required.
 You need to download JSON file and specify `credentials_path`.

 # METHODS